emogenet/xe/README.md

 Easiest way to check if it works for you:

   - install it (see below)
   - change xeconfig.json to point at valid icon files and valid applications on your machine
-  - launch: ./xe.py
+  - launch: python3 ./xe.py
   - ignore annoying warning messages about deprecated GTK APIs
   - see if new buttons show up in your tray
   - if they do, click on them, see what happens

 ## **Why?** ##

-  When I write code, my - by far - prefered environments are tiling window managers.
+  When I write code, by a very wide margin, my prefered environments are tiling window managers.

   Specifically, I use: [i3wm](https://i3wm.org/)

-  However, the original author of i3wm as well as its subsequent maintainers subscribe to a strict minimalist philosophy whereby everything is supposed to be done via the keyboard and displaying little pictures in the status bar generally seems to be considered bad taste 😃
+  However, the original author of i3wm as well as its subsequent maintainers subscribe to a strict minimalist philosophy whereby everything is supposed to be done via the keyboard and displaying little pictures in the status bar generally seems to be considered in that community to be bad taste 😃

-  I am in fact in general agreement with that philosophy, with one exception:
+  I am in fact in general agreement with that philosophy, with some exceptions:

-  - I code on a laptop with a touchpad, which means a button click is *far* less costly (in terms of speed and muscle use) than it is with a mouse.
+  - I code on a laptop with a touchpad, which means a button click is *far less costly* (in terms of speed and muscle use) than it is with a mouse.

   - for apps used super often (e.g. terminals via $mod+enter) keyboard shortcuts is indeed **The Way**.